Maybe we'll play some Glam Rock before it's all said and done.

 Yeah, they'll call you a robophobe or a chipophobe if you don't want it.

-Everybody's a phobe now.
+The new leftist phobias, everybody's a phobe now.

-But if you were in that situation, if you were, or or let's say you went blind and there was a brain chip that could allow you vision, I think it would be hard to accept that technological advancement.
+But if you were in that situation, if you were, or let's say you went blind and there was a brain chip that could allow you vision, I think it would be hard not to accept that technological advancement.

-Let's see what Wired magazine is reporting.
+Let's see what Wired Magazine is reporting.

 Elon Musk says a human patient has received Neuralink's brain implant.

-But Neuralink co-founder Elon Musk says initial results are promising.
+Details are scarce, but Neuralink co-founder Elon Musk says initial results are promising.

 Now, here's another argument with all of this.